 Watch These Women in Action at the Conference

-Even as Women's History Month ends, join us recognizing the strong, diverse women that will inspire today's young people to achieve their dreams.
+Even as Women's History Month ends, join us in recognizing the strong, diverse women that will inspire today's young people to achieve their dreams.

-Dr. Sachdev, Dr. Quiros, and Ms. Maza Cabrera will be joined by many other experts presents on Friday, April 16 for our virtual 2021 Mentoring Matters Conference presented by PSEG Long Island.
+Dr. Sachdev, Dr. Quiros, and Ms. Maza Cabrera will be joined by many other experts on Friday, April 16 for our virtual 2021 Mentoring Matters Conference presented by PSEG Long Island.
 Learn more and register to engage with these women and the other conference presenters about issues related to racial inequity and how we can bring about actionable change and build spaces of joy for youth.